 A.3.1 Introduction

-One aspect of TLP global performance analysis which is unique compared to traditional design code calculations is the sensitivity to multiple environmental parameters.
+One aspect of TLP global performance analysis, which is unique compared to traditional design code calculations, is the sensitivity to multiple environmental parameters.
 Although it is possible to generalize TLP sensitivities to the environment, some configurations are more sensitive to some combinations of parameters than are others.

 The application of reliability methods inherently requires the use of probabilistic methods to evaluate a design.
 There are a number of implementations of reliability methods which involve performing probabilistic analysis to provide additional design checks.
 See Forristall, Larrabee and Mercier (1991) [141], Spillane and Leverette (1991) [225], Winterstein, et al. (1993) [247], Leverette and Rashedi (1995) [178], Wen and Banon (1995) [242], and Tromans and Vanderschuren (1995) [234].